bit-apps-pro/bit-assist-wp/readme.txt

-=== Chat Button: WhatsApp, Facebook Messenger Chat, Telegram Chat, WeChat, Line Chat, Discord Chat for Customer Support Chat with floating Chat Widget ===
+=== Chat Button: WhatsApp, Facebook Messenger Chat, Telegram Chat, WeChat, Line Messenger, Discord Chat for Customer Support Chat with floating Chat Widget ===

 Contributors: bitpressadmin
-Tags: whatsapp, whatsapp chat, whatsapp widget, facebook messenger, telegram, messenger, chat widget, chat button, customer support, contact button, wechat, facebook chat
+Tags: chat, whatsapp, whatsapp chat, facebook messenger, telegram, messenger, chat widget, chat button, customer support, telegram chat, wechat, facebook chat
 Requires at least: 5.1
 Tested up to: 6.3.1
-Requires PHP: 7.4
+Requires PHP: 7.0
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later

-Whatsapp,Facebook Messenger, Telegram,WeChat,Discord, Snapchat, Line, Twitter, Linkedin, Call, SMS & 29+ floating customer support chat widget button.
+Whatsapp,Facebook Messenger chat,Telegram,WeChat,Discord, Snapchat,Line,Twitter,Linkedin,Call, SMS & 29+ floating customer support chat widget button.

 == Description ==

-<strong>Easiest customer support chat plugin for WordPress with 29+ widget button.</strong>
-[**Bit Assist**](https://www.bitapps.pro/bit-assist) is one of the most simplest chat plugin for WordPress which enables you to chat with your website visitors through their preferred chat channels such as WhatsApp chat button, Facebook, messenger, telegram, call, sms, WeChat, Instagram, LinkedIn, line, Snapchat, LiveChat via Tawk, Discord, Pinterest, Signal etc. Also featuring a custom Contact Form, FAQ section, and WebHook.
+<strong>Easiest customer support chat plugin for WordPress with 29+ channels with a WhatsApp chat button.</strong> [**Bit Assist**](https://www.bitapps.pro/bit-assist) is one of the most simplest chat plugin for WordPress which enables you to chat with your website visitors through their preferred chat channels such as WhatsApp chat, Facebook messenger, telegram, call, sms, WeChat, Instagram, LinkedIn, line, Snapchat, LiveChat via Tawk, Discord, Pinterest, Signal etc. Also featuring a custom Contact Form, FAQ section, and WebHook.
 Use Bit Assist on WordPress or other platforms like Shopify, Wix, and Squarespace to get closer to your customers.

-* Smart floating widget chat plugin for WordPress with chat icons for Whatsapp chat, Facebook, Messenger, Instagram, Telegram, WeChat, Viber, Slack, TikTok, Discord, LiveChat via Tawk and more
+* Smart floating widget chat plugin for WordPress with chat icons for Whatsapp chat, Facebook Messenger, Instagram, Telegram, WeChat, Viber, Slack, TikTok, Discord, LiveChat via Tawk and more
 * Knowledge base and Frequently Asked Questions (FAQ) sections to help answering common inquiries.
 * Custom Form or Contact Form for customer support and further communication.
 * Enhance your customer support by utilizing our floating chat assistant.